sdonovan43/CloudMatchAI/README.md

 ⚡ CloudMatchAI v2
 A precision-built, YAML‑driven scoring engine for anything worth ranking.
-CloudMatchAI v2 is the clean reboot — a modular, adapter‑based engine that takes structured input, applies weighted logic, and lets an LLM do the heavy lifting on evaluation.
+CloudMatchAI v2 is a clean reboot — a modular, adapter‑based engine that takes structured input, applies weighted logic, and lets an LLM do the heavy lifting on evaluation.
 It’s lean.
 It’s sharp.
 It’s not here to hold your hand.

 If v1 was a job scraper with opinions,